swhitefi/Comparative_Genomics/README.md

 **Set up your .bashrc file so your environment is all set for genomic analysis!**

+Environment variables are a way of passing information from the shell to programs when you run them.
+Programs look "in the environment" for particular variables and if they are found will use the values stored.
+Some are set by the system, others by you, yet others by the shell, or any program that loads another program.
+All the softwares/tools that we need in this workshop are installed in a directory "/scratch/micro612w16_fluxod/shared/bin/".
+We will set the environment variable PATH in .bashrc file by exporting the required paths.

 >i.
-Make a backup copy of ~/.bashrc file in case something goes wrong
+Make a backup copy of ~/.bashrc file in case something goes wrong.

 ```
 cp ~/.bashrc ./bashrc_backup
 ```

 >ii.
-Add a line to your .bashrc file that points to required Perl library directories
+Add a line to your .bashrc file that points to required Perl library directories.

 ```
 export PERL5LIB=/scratch/micro612w16_fluxod/shared/bin/PAGIT/lib:/scratch/micro612w16_fluxod/shared/bin/vcftools_0.1.12b/perl:$PERL5LIB
 ```

 >iii.
-Add entries in your .bashrc file to add genomics programs to your path variable
+Add entries in your .bashrc file to add required genomics programs to your path variable.

 ```
 export PATH=$PATH: /scratch/micro612w16_fluxod/shared/bin/mauve_snapshot_2015-02-13/linux-x64/